 Remove the pillowcase and check for stains.
 If you see any stains pretreat them with OxiClean stain treatment.

 Step 2: Washing Your Pillow

 Wash on the gentle cycle with warm water.
-Most of my pillows say wash cold but I like to use warm water, it makes me feel like it’s getting cleaner.
-Add OxiClean to your usual detergent to really get down inside the pillow.
+Most of my pillows say to wash cold, but I like to use warm water.
+It makes me feel like it’s getting cleaner.
+Add OxiClean to your usual detergent to get down inside the pillow.
 Set it on the longest wash cycle.
 You may need to do two cycles to get the yellowing out.
 And the dirt on pillows can be stubborn!
 Do an extra rinse cycle as well to make sure you get all the soap out.